Use of $SU(3)$ flavor projection operators to construct baryon-meson scattering amplitudes in the $1/N_c$ expansion: Introduction

-A further theoretical improvement has been achieved by combining the $1/N_c$ and chiral expansions into a single formalism which can constrain the low-energy interactions of baryons with the pseudo scalar nonet $\pi$, $K$, $\eta$ and $\eta^\prime$ more effectively than either method separately \cite{jen96}.
-In a series of publications, some static properties of baryons, {\it v.\ gr.}, masses \cite{jen96}, vector current \cite{rfm14}, axial-vector current \cite{rfm21a}, magnetic moments \cite{rfm21b}, etc., have been evaluated in the combined formalism.
-Two important results were obtained from these analyses.
-First, large cancellations in the one-loop corrections to these quantities between loop graphs with intermediate spin-1/2 octet and spin-3/2 decuplet baryon states were analytically proved.
-Second, at the physical value $N_c=3$, the combined formalism and HBChPT lead to the same results.

-Baryon-meson scattering is a fundamental nuclear physics process which can also be analyzed within the $1/N_c$ expansion and ChPT.
-The earliest analysis on the subject in the $1/N_c$ expansion was introduced in the seminal paper by Witten \cite{witten}.
+Baryon-meson scattering is a fundamental nuclear physics process which has been analyzed within the large-$N_c$ limit (and of course ChPT and several other approaches).
+The earliest analysis of baryon-meson scattering amplitudes in the context of the $1/N_c$ expansion was introduced in the seminal paper by Witten \cite{witten}.
 On general grounds, it takes $N_c$ quarks (in a totally antisymmetric color state) to make up a baryon, so Witten proposed to split the problem into two parts, to first use graphical methods to study $n$-quark forces in the large-$N_c$ limit, and then to use other methods to analyze the effects of these forces on an $N_c$-body state.
 From the analysis of large-$N_c$ counting rules for baryon-meson scattering, Witten concluded that the corresponding amplitude at fixed energy must be of order one.